 Perhaps you’ve heard about how overusing antibiotics can lead to drug-resistant bacteria that cause widespread illness.
 But did you know the problem extends beyond medications prescribed to humans?

 Antibiotics are used extensively in food production to promote animal growth and keep them from becoming sick.
-Dr. Bidaisee explains this translates to human exposure as the antibiotics end up in waterways, on other foods, and on the meat itself.
+Dr. Bidaisee explains that this can translate to human exposure as the antibiotics end up in waterways, on other foods, and on the meat itself.

-You can see that veterinarians play a role in their communities’ health no matter what type of career they pursue.
+It’s clear that veterinarians play a crucial role in their communities’ health no matter what type of career they pursue.
 Everyone from companion animal practitioners to wildlife vets plays a part in the larger landscape of veterinary public health.